woman taking an online yoga course to combat fatigue

 The cat-cow pose, or Marjaryasana-Bitilasana in Sanskrit, is a position that helps ward off fatigue.
 How ?
 By stretching the spine and energizing the organs.

-To perform it, start on all fours with your hands shoulder-width apart and your knees hip-width apart.
-Inhale and release your lower back while raising your head upwards.
-Exhale and bring your chin toward your chest while rolling your back up.
-Repeat this exercise seven times in a row slowly then seven times in a row quickly.
+To perform it, start on all fours with your hands at shoulder width and your knees at hip width.
+Inhale and relax your lower back while lifting your head upwards.
+Exhale and bring your chin towards your chest while rolling your back upwards.
+Repeat this exercise seven times in a row, slowly, then seven times in a row quickly.

 Corpse pose